-For us in the twenty-first century, living in the West, caste has meaning for us since knowing the character of our guna and karma is part of the self-knowledge that can lead to Self-knowledge.
+For us living in the West in the twenty-first century, caste has meaning for us since knowing the character of our guna and karma is part of the knowledge that can lead to Self-knowledge.
 Although it may be a purely personal matter, it is good for us to know what our caste is, and live our lives accordingly.

-In reality, each one of us is kingdom, a nation to ourselves, and all four castes can be found within our psychological makeup.
+In reality, each one of us is a kingdom, a “nation” to ourselves, and all four castes can be found within our psychological makeup.
 There are times when we must be shudras, others when we must be vaishyas, and so on.
-When there is “caste mixture”–that is, when in one aspect of our life we live according to a manner inappropriate to it, great harm can result.
+When there is “caste mixture”–that is, when in one aspect of our life we live according to a manner inappropriate to it–great harm can result.
 For example, in religion we must not be vaishyas, turning it into a business, nor must we be kshatriyas, trying to use it to coerce others to accept our spiritual ideas.
 Instead we must be brahmins–simple and self-contained, oriented only toward our spiritual development, making our religion truly a matter of consciousness, free from materiality.
-On the other hand, in practical–including economic–matters we must not be materially indifferent brahmins or aggressive kshatriyas, but worthy vaishyas.
-When considering principles of personal conduct or dealing with negativity, we must be valiant kshatriyas, giving no thought to economic gain or loss, or being conciliatory brahmins.
-I think you get the idea.
+On the other hand, in practical (including economic) matters we must not be materially indifferent brahmins or aggressive kshatriyas, but worthy vaishyas.
+When considering principles of personal conduct or dealing with negativity, we must be valiant kshatriyas, giving no thought to economic gain or loss, or conciliatory compromises.

 The subject of caste merits our attention and application as sadhakas.
 For caste duty is more than social, it is the way to hasten and facilitate our endeavors in personal evolution.